gohugoio/hugo/content/content-management/multilingual.md

 1. `/content/about.en.md`
 2. `/content/about.fr.md`

-In this eample, the `about.md` will be assigned the configured `defaultContentLanguage`.
+In this example, the `about.md` will be assigned the configured `defaultContentLanguage`.

 1. `/content/about.md`
 2. `/content/about.fr.md`